-- Policy A: Clatsop county shall seek to work cooperatively countywide with state and federal agencies, cities, the Clatsop County Historical Society and local historic preservation organizations local Native American tribes to recognize and protect cultural and historic sites. - Policy B: The County Parks Department, to the extent funding permits, will continue to maintain the Lindgren House. - Policy C: The County encourages the Clatsop County Historical Society, the State Historic Preservation Office and local Native American tribes to place commemorative plaques at the sites of the Falls Pulp Mill and the Shepherd and Morse Sawmill. - Policy D: The County will continue to protect the historical character of the Tillamook Lighthouse, Morrison House, the Clatsop Plains Memorial Church and the Westport Log Tunnel through appropriate provisions in the zoning ordinance.

-- Policy E: Clatsop County will work with the State Historic Preservation Office and local historic preservation organizations to evaluate the historical significance of sites and buildings identified by the Citizen Advisory Committee.
+- Policy A: Clatsop county shall seek to work cooperatively countywide with state agencies, cities, the Clatsop County Historical Society, local Native American tribes to recognize and protect cultural and historic sites. - Policy B: The County Parks Department, to the extent funding permits, will continue to maintain the Lindgren House. - Policy C: The County encourages the Clatsop County Historical Society, the State Historic Preservation Office and local Native American tribes to place commemorative plaques at the sites of the Falls Pulp Mill and the Shepherd and Morse Sawmill. - Policy D: The County will continue to protect the historical character of the Tillamook Lighthouse, Morrison House, the Clatsop Plains Memorial Church and the Westport Log Tunnel through appropriate provisions in the zoning ordinance. - Policy E: Clatsop County will work with the State Historic Preservation Office and local historic preservation organizations to evaluate the historical significance of sites and buildings identified by the Citizen Advisory Committee.
 The Goal #5 Administrative Rule evaluation process will also be applied at that time.
+The

-The County will take appropriate action to protect any sites that are placed on the State of Oregon Inventory of Historic Sites and Buildings.
-This will be completed in the next two years. - Policy F: The County shall identify ways to incorporate more input and cultural and historical knowledge from all Native American tribes who traditionally hunted, gathered, traded and/or lived on the lands now included in Clatsop County.
-Such methods may include revising the Planning Commission bylaws to include a member of a local Native American tribe and including all known Native American tribes on all public notices. - Policy G: The County shall identify and map historic rural places and buildings in order to preserve that knowledge for future generations. - Policy H: The County should study opportunities for designing rural architectural routes, including information about structures that may no longer physically exist. - Policy I: The County should encourage adaptive reuse of old buildings and encourage preservation of historic buildings. - Policy J: Within five years of the adoption of this plan, the County shall conduct ESEE analyses for the following sites to determine whether they should be included in the Goal 5 inventory of historic resources: - Bradwood and Clifton, particularly the Clifton net shed - Svensen Cemetery - Arch Cape Tunnel - Wagon Trail in Arch Cape - Hug Point and surrounding geological sites - Hamlet School - Hamlet Cemetery - All sites on the National Register of Historic Places - Sites on the State Historic Sites inventory - State-identified archaeological sites - Historic cemeteries - Policy K: Within two years of the adoption of this plan, the County should explore whether there is public support for the County becoming a certified local government.
+County will take appropriate action to protect any sites that are placed on the State of Oregon Inventory of Historic Sites and Buildings.
+This will be completed in the next two years.

+- Policy F: The County shall identify ways to incorporate more input and cultural and historical knowledge from all Native American tribes who traditionally hunted, gathered, traded and/or lived on the lands now included in Clatsop County.
+Such methods may include revising the Planning Commission bylaws to include a member of a local Native American tribe and including all known Native American tribes on all public notices. - Policy G: The County shall identify and map historic rural places and buildings in order to preserve that knowledge for future generations. - Policy H: The County should study opportunities for designing rural architectural routes, including information about structures that may no longer physically exist. - Policy I: The County should encourage adaptive reuse of old buildings and encourage preservation of historic buildings. - Policy J: Within five years of the adoption of this plan, the County shall conduct ESEE analyses for the following sites to determine whether they should be included in the Goal 5 inventory of historic resources: - Bradwood and Clifton, particularly the Clifton net shed - Svensen Cemetery - Arch Cape Tunnel - Wagon Trail in Arch Cape - Hug Point and surrounding geological sites - Hamlet School - Hamlet Cemetery - All sites on the National Register of Historic Places - Sites on the State Historic Sites inventory - State-identified archaeological sites - Historic cemeteries - Policy K: Within two years of the adoption of this plan, the County should explore whether there is public support for the County becoming a certified local government. - Policy L: The County should develop a public education and outreach program to inform property owners about how to properly deal with found artifacts.